 To ensure the tag does not get lost in the mail, please tape the tag to a sheet of paper, and write your name, address, and phone number on the paper.

 When reporting a tagged fish, you will also need to provide the following information about the catch: species, tag number, date, location captured (waterbody and nearest landmark or latitude/longitude), total length, whether you kept or released the fish, and the gear used for capture.
 Anglers are allowed to harvest tagged fish, as long as the fish meets the specified fishing regulations (e.g., size and bag limits, etc.).

 After reporting your tagged fish, you’ll receive a reward packet containing a letter with information about the fish, a personalized certificate with a map showing your fish’s original tagging location and where you recaptured it, and the reward.

 On average, the North Carolina Tagging Program receives over 600 reported tag returns each year.
 All participants who report a tagged fish are entered into an annual drawing to receive an additional $100 reward at the end-of-the-year.

 The success of any tagging program depends on participation from the angling community, and we want to THANK YOU for reporting your tagged fish and actively participating in fisheries research.

-By Ami Staples (left), tagging biologist for the NCDMF Multi-Species Tagging Program.
+By Ami Staples (above), tagging biologist for the NCDMF Multi-Species Tagging Program.
 Ami has worked for the Division since 2015.
 She received her B.S. in Fisheries and Wildlife Management and M.S. in Forest Resources from the University of Georgia.
 She specializes in science communication and environmental education, and she is a published author and illustrator.

 lead photo: fish with a DMF tag, courtesy of Ami Staples/NCDMF.